PowerDNS/pdns/docs/modes-of-operation.rst

 retrieval.

 Finally, IXFR updates that "plug" Empty Non-Terminals do not yet remove ENT records.
-A 'pdnsutil rectify-zone' may be required.
+A 'pdnsutil zone rectify' may be required.

 PowerDNS itself is currently only able to retrieve updates via IXFR.
 It cannot serve IXFR updates.